influxdata/sandbox/README.md

-# TICK Stack Playground
+# TICK Sandbox

-This repo helps you quickly spin up a
+This repo is a quick way to get the entire TICK Stack spun up and working together.
+It uses [docker](https://www.docker.com/) to spin up the offical